anonlang/anonlang/raw-though-process/raw-notes.md

 - Create 'fun' library. this is where '99 bottles of beer song can be added', or maybe just add it to lyrics library?
 Though some fun libraries can also be useful.
 - Re: 'keyword-use' 'keyword-import'
   - 'use' is nice that it's short, though it doesn't follow the style of other Anonlang names that could be verb/noun? 'import' could be that verb/noun.
 Though 'use' is short and sweet..
 Hmm, but I guess 'use' could be called without it actually being used..
 So, 'import' seems to be the better keyword for now.
+  - Need to consider when use/import is done within a smaller scope, like available to only one attribute/function.
   - Perhaps some way to limit more typing when 'use'ing.

             use Anonlang.Layout